mjfernez/fhash/README.md

 # fhash

-## fhash - a simple python tool for generating, passing and formatting hash values
+## A simple python tool for generating, passing and formatting hash values

 So some may not agree, but I find hash values make very good master passwords for tools like password managers and other security software.
 Why go with just a passphrase when you can pipe